 Donna has a wealth of experience in non-profit organization building, operations, governance, and a background in Early Childhood Education.
 She has served as the Executive Director for Storyteller Children's Center in Santa Barbara, and on the boards of organizations such as CALM, Girls Inc., Teddy Bear Cancer Foundation, Hospice of SB, and Jodi House.
 Donna helps with strategy, partnerships and fundraising.

-Member of the Board Sanjay has created multiple successful companies spanning ed-tech, electronic design automation and storage technology.
+Sanjay has created multiple successful companies spanning ed-tech, electronic design automation and storage technology.
 He is the CEO of Vocareum, a cloud platform built to improve efficiency and learning outcomes of coding classes.
 Sanjay co-founded and led Denali Software until its merger with Cadence Design Systems in 2010.
 He was the lead investor of NVELO, a storage software startup acquired by Samsung.
 Sanjay helps with strategy and fundraising.

 Alexander is a writer, director and animator who has worked on a number of high-profile Hollywood films, and has an extensive portfolio that ranges from the development and production of animated content to character animation, cinematics and previsualization for feature films, ride films, video games and commercials.
 Alexander leads the effort on creating visual content.